FREQUENTLY ASKED QUESTIONS

 For international students, information is available at http://grs.uncg.edu/prospective/international/ regarding admission requirements.

-Is IELTS score instead of TOEFL score?.
+Is IELTS score accepted instead of TOEFL score?
 If yes, what is the minimum requirement?

-UNCG does accept IELTS score.
+UNCG accepts IELTS score.
 A score of at least 6.5 is required on the IELTS.
+Minimum required score for TOEFL depends on the form of the exam taken (internet based – 79, or paper based – 550).

 What is the cost to attend the University for one academic year that is inclusive of the tuition, living expense, books and supplies all in all the total cost of the University for one academic year?